 I-Policy

-The India Policy Commentary Series features original insights from scholars, practitioners, and other experts on Indian democracy and the U.S.-India relationship.
+The India Policy Commentary Series features original insights from scholars, practitioners, and other experts on the U.S.-India relationship.

 Many analysts look to the possibility of a two-front war as one of India’s greatest strategic risks.
-Yogesh Joshi reexamines this claim, placing India’s relations with Pakistan and China in context, and considering how issues facing Indian democracy represent a neglected area of of strategic analysis.
+Yogesh Joshi reexamines this idea, placing India’s relations with Pakistan and China in context, and considering how issues facing Indian democracy represent a neglected area of strategic analysis.

 Scholars Šumit Ganguly, Dinsha Mistree, and Larry Diamond team up to assess the U.S.-India relationship and the state of Indian democracy therein, offering advice for American policymakers looking to strengthen bilateral ties while promoting democratic values.